albandil/Hex/BUILDING.md

 # Building Hex

 It is recommended to use CMake for building the Hex source tree.
-This will build all parts, so all dependencies have to be present.
-These are the following packages.
+This will build all parts, so all dependencies should be present; otherwise some components will not build.
+The following packages are used:

  * CLN (Class Library for Numbers); needed by hex-db, hex-dwba.
  * GiNaC; needed by hex-db.